nkh/ftl/README.md

 vipreview text preview in $EDITOR
 ...

-#BUGS AND LIMITATIONS
+# BUGS AND LIMITATIONS

 SIGWINCH is not handled yet

-=LICENSE AND COPYRIGHT
+# LICENSE AND COPYRIGHT

 Artistic License 2.0